mexican-wolf-trance/project2/README.md

 For instance, if you woud like to view all of the user posts, type in the following into a URL bar:

 ### /jpl/allPosts
 This retieves all of the posts made by users in beautiful json

+(Be sure you're using GET for all of these routes)

 If you would like to get all of the posts made by a specific user, type: